Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Numerical Simulations

 \subsection{Acoustic Waves and Potential Operator}

-Consider an acoustic wave propagation scenario between two point clouds embedded in \( \mathbb{R}^3 \): a one-dimensional helix \( \{x_i\}_{i=1}^N \) (blue) and a two-dimensional sheet \( \{y_j\}_{j=1}^N \) (red), as illustrated in the left panel of Figure~\ref{fig:spiral_plan}.
+Consider an acoustic wave propagation scenario between two point clouds.
+We construct the row and column spaces embedded in \( \mathbb{R}^3 \): a one-dimensional helix \( \{x_i\}_{i=1}^N \) (blue) and a two-dimensional sheet \( \{y_j\}_{j=1}^N \) (red), as illustrated in the left panel of Figure~\ref{fig:spiral_plan}.
 The "acoustic" interaction between source and target points is modeled by the kernel

 where \( \nu \) is the frequency parameter.
-This kernel corresponds to the real part of the Green’s function of the three-dimensional Helmholtz equation with wavenumber \( k = 2\pi \nu \).
+This kernel corresponds to the real part of the three-dimensional Helmholtz equation with wavenumber \( k = 2\pi \nu \).
 It captures oscillatory wave behavior with spatial decay and is commonly used to model time-harmonic acoustic interactions in free space as a potential operator.
 When \( \nu = 0 \), the kernel simplifies to

 which corresponds to the static Green’s function of the Laplace equation in three dimensions.
 In this case, the kernel models a classical potential operator describing steady-state interactions such as electrostatic or gravitational forces, with long-range influence and no oscillatory behavior.
 We examine the scenario with the equispaced helical source points \( \{x_i\} \) and the non-equispaced target points \( \{y_j\} \) on the sheet, both are randomly shuffled and remain unorganized.